magnesiumlabs/lasco/src/text-transform/README.md

 # Text Transform

-Utilities for applying `text-transform` of an element.
+Utilities for applying `text-transform` to an element.

 ## Usage